discosultan/test-assignments/movie-portal-react/README.md

 ## About

 CGI's assignment where the assignee is required to build a web API and an front end SPA for a movie portal.
-This repository only includes the front end part of the assignment.
+This repository only includes the front end part of the assignment implemented in React.

 ## Setup